krishna-insights/emergency-room-performance-dashboard-excel/README.md

 6. Data Modeling with Power Pivot

-- Built relationships between fact table and calendar table.
+Built relationships between fact table and calendar table.

-- Optimized model for fast and accurate calculations.
+Optimized the model for fast and accurate calculations.

 7. DAX Calculations (Custom Columns)

 Age Group Classification

 =IF([Patient Age]>=70,"70-79",
 IF([Patient Age]>=60,"60-69",